Concept - Configuration

 <isprint value="#CurrentSite:Configuration:Integer(<group>.<subgroup>.<parameter-of-subgroup>)#" />

-Beside the configuration files of the core and configuration cartridge, all cartridges can define their own configuration.xml to extend the lookup and behavior of the configuration framework.
-The file has a predefined location at the cartridge resource folder /resources/${CartridgeName}/config/configuration.xml.
+Besides the configuration files of the core and configuration cartridge, all cartridges can define their own configuration.xml to extend the lookup and behavior of the configuration framework.
+The file has a predefined location in the cartridge resource folder /resources/${CartridgeName}/config/configuration.xml.
 Important declarations take place in the following cartridges:

 • configuration: system scopes and finder